snz20/carnelian/readme.txt

-This code is associated with the following manuscript:
+This code is associated with the following manuscript.
+If you use any part of the source code, please cite us:
 Sumaiya Nazeen, Yun William Yu, and Bonnie Berger*.
 "Carnelian uncovers hidden functional patterns across diverse study populations from whole metagenome sequencing reads."
-(Submitted for publication).
+(Accepted for publication in Genome Biology).

 A preliminary version of the paper was presented at ECCB 2018 (Applications Track) and bioRxiv preprint can be found at https://doi.org/10.1101/375121